zostay/RakuWAPI/README.md

 As with an application, middleware MUST return a valid P6SGI response to the server.

-### 2.1.5 Encoding
+### 2.1.5 Payload and Encoding

 All the encoding issues in 2.0.5 and 2.2.5 need to be considered.

-Special care must be taken when middleware needs to process the application body.
-In such cases, the middleware must deal with the possibility of needing to encode the characters being supplied.
+Special care needs to be taken when middleware needs to process the application body.
+In such cases, the middleware MUST deal with the possibility of needing to encode the characters being supplied.
 In such cases, middleware MUST do its best to handle encoding as servers are required:

   * Any [Blob](http://doc.perl6.org/type/Blob) data SHOULD be passed through as-is.